RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/20-PRV.md

 <sup>6</sup> For at the window of my house I looked through my casement,
 <sup>7</sup> And beheld among the simple ones, I discerned among the youths, a young man void of understanding,
 <sup>8</sup> Passing through the street near her corner; and he went the way to her house,
-<sup>9</sup> In the twilight, in the evening , in the black and dark night:
+<sup>9</sup> In the twilight, in the evening, in the black and dark night:
 <sup>10</sup> And, behold, there met him a woman [with] the attire of an harlot, and subtil of heart.
 <sup>11</sup> (She [is] loud and stubborn; her feet abide not in her house:
 <sup>12</sup> Now [is she] without, now in the streets, and lieth in wait at every corner.)